sf-wdi-37/js-functions/README.md

 We already call functions all the time in our code, even if we didn't write them.
 Those functions are defined elsewhere, either in the specification of Javascript, or within the specific framework (like using the `$` function for jQuery).
 The new power we have to define our own functions means we can write our own chunks of code that we want to execute later.

 # Defining a function with a parameter
 When a function requires a parameter, it will use an input value to perform an action.
-In the function `greetPerson(name)` the function requires that a name value be given to it.
+In the function `greetPerson(name)` the function requires that a name value be given to it as an *argument*.

 ```javascript
     // function definition